thinking-with-computers/ludus/language.md

 The simplest pattern is the placeholder: it matches against anything, and does not bind a name.
 It is written as a single underscore: `_`, e.g., `let _ = :foo`.

 #### Ignored names
 If you wish to be a bit more explict than using a placeholder, you can use an ignored name, which is a name that starts with an underscore: `_foo`.
 This is not bound, is not a valid name, and can be used however much you wish, even multiple times in the same pattern.
+It's a placeholder, plus a reader-facing description.

 ### Literal patterns
 Patterns can be literal atomic values or strings: `0`, `false`, `nil`, `"foo"`, etc. That means you can write `let 0 = 0` or `let :foo = :foo`, and everything will be jsut fine.